Harris Co.'s drive-thru votes will count, but judge advises against it on Election Day

 The Harris County Clerk's Office argues drive-thru locations are separate polling places, different from attached curbside spots, and should be available for all voters.

 "We're preparing for that now, and we're going to win.
-And we're going to count those votes," said Harris County Clerk Chris Hollins.
+And we're going to count those votes," said Hollins.
 "Our lives are literally on the line when it comes to how this country is being run, and so people want to have their voices heard.
 So, we made that as easy as we possibly could."

 An hour before Monday's hearing, Texas Democrats showed up outside the federal courthouse in downtown Houston to protest.
 They were furious about the possibility of votes not counting.